Last updated: June 30, 2024

 Dutch police raided 75 homes and arrested more than 30 people, recovering at least 28 guns in raids against suspected drug traffickers in Rotterdam.

-Belgian prosecutors initially refused to confirm or deny that Sky ECC had been breached, but later confirmed in a press conference that police had obtained a data warehouse full of supposedly secure messages from the network.
+Belgian prosecutors initially refused to confirm or deny that Sky ECC was breached, but later confirmed at a press conference that police obtained a data warehouse full of allegedly secure messages from the network.

 Planning started over two years ago